 What are the Symptoms of Diabetic Eye Disease?

 Diabetic eye disease often has no early warning signs or symptoms.
-That’s why it’s so important for people with diabetes to have regular comprehensive dilated eye exams.
-During a comprehensive dilated eye exam at Primary Eye Care Associates of Arlington and South Main, our doctor will examine your eyes for signs of diabetic eye disease and other conditions.
+That’s why it’s so important for people with diabetes to have regular eye exams.
+During an eye exam at Primary Eye Care of Arlington and South Main, our doctor will examine your eyes for signs of diabetic eye disease and other conditions.

 What is the Treatment for Diabetic Eye Disease?